plechi/spring-security-scribe/README.md

 This project provides support for creating a "Login with &lt;insert name of social network here&gt;" function in your Springframework-Application.
 It uses [Scribe](https://github.com/fernandezpablo85/scribe-java) from [fernandezpablo85](http://fernandezpablo85.github.com/) as OAuth client library.

-**The Annotation based sample project does not work.
-If you have any idea how to fix it, please tell me.**

 Basic Usage (Example: "Login with Facebook")
 -----------